OctoPrint/plugins.octoprint.org/_plugins/printwatch.md

 ---

 # PrintWatch
+In a little over a year during the BETA program phase, PrintWatch has saved users over $1,000,000 and 7,000 lbs of plastic that would have gone to waste.
+Our goal is to make 3D printing as simple and seamless as possible for all, regardless of experience.
+With a quick and easy setup that takes less than 5 minutes, you can enjoy the power of AI for Free today!

+### How does it work?
 PrintWatch uses Artificial Intelligence to monitor your 3D prints for any defects that begin to form.
 The plugin takes the video feed from any camera compatible with OctoPrint and runs it through a Machine Learning model that detects print defects in real-time.
 The plugin takes actions set by the user once a failure is positively detected that include:

 - 📧 Email/SMS Notification